silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/accounts/view-the-details-of-an-account-using-the-cerby-mobile-app.md

 ---
-description: This article describes the details and options you can view and use for your accounts using the Cerby mobile app.
+description: "This article describes the details and options you can view and use for your accounts using the Cerby mobile app."
 intercom_id: 12454986
 ---